adamdire/adamdire/README.md

-- 🌍 I'm born and raised in Twin Cities
+- 🌍 Born and raised in Twin Cities
 - ⚡️ Currently studying Computer Science at the University of Minnesota
-- 🔐 My interests lies in computer security and applied cryptography
+- 🔐 Interested in computer security and applied cryptography
-- 📫 You can reach me at aaadire@gmail.com
+- 📫 Contact me at aaadire@gmail.com

 <!---
 adamdire/adamdire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.